-Future economic weakness has also been reinforced the relatively recent indications.
+Future economic weakness has also been reinforced in the relatively recent indications outside of the non-US Manufacturing PMIs.
 Those include some of the current economic data improving only slightly while much still weak data confirms previous downbeat projections.
-That even includes some of the previously strong US data outside of the last very strong US Employment report, and the still mostly weak data out of Asia into Europe last week.
+That now even includes some of the previously strong US data outside of the last very strong US Employment report, with the next update is due this Friday.